Isle of Wight Guru

 Day trips to the ISle of WIght from Lymington with a bicycle

 You can either head clockwise towards Gurnard and Cowes or anti-clockwise towards Freshwater and the Military Road.
-The anti-clockwise route will give you better scenery but Cowes has a better choice of places to eat.
-Personally, I'd got for the anti-clockwise route and stop at a village pub or in Freshwater, but let's not fall out over it.
+The anti-clockwise route will give you better scenery, but Cowes has a better choice of places to eat.
+Personally, I'd go for the anti-clockwise route and stop at a village pub or in Freshwater, but let's not fall out over it.

-If you really want a challenge, there's something called the Chalk Ridge Extreme which is a mountain bike route which you can pick up in Yarmouth.
+If you really want a challenge, there's something called the Chalk Ridge Extreme, which is a mountain bike route that you can pick up in Yarmouth.
 The full thing is more than 50 miles, but you can easily make a smaller circular route.
+We are big fans of the Tennyson Trail, which is a mountain bike route that you can join in Freshwater Bay.

-Alternatively, you can just do a much less strenuous and mostly-car free section which goes from Yarmouth to Freshwater and is about 6 1/2 miles as a round trip.
+Alternatively, you can just do a much less strenuous and mostly-car free section that goes from Yarmouth to Freshwater and is about 6 1/2 miles as a round trip.

-See our Isle of Wight cycle holiday guide for more waffle.
+See our Isle of Wight cycle holiday guide for more two-wheeled waffle.

 Low tide at Hanover Point car park